General context, key principles and hot topics

-An internal investigation is a fact-finding exercise and interviews will often be central to any internal investigation.
+An internal investigation is a fact-finding exercise and interviews will often be considered material to any internal investigation.
 However, it is advisable always to be sensitive to the expectations of investigating authorities, to avoid any criticism that interviews could have prejudiced the law enforcement investigation.

 48 Can a company claim the attorney–client privilege over internal witness interviews or attorney reports?

-As set out in question 38, the Court of Appeal held in ENRC that, on the facts of that case, factual notes of what is said by a witness to a lawyer constituted a privileged document.
+In its ENRC judgment, the Court of Appeal held that, on the facts of that case, factual notes of what is said by a witness to a lawyer constituted a privileged document.

 It should also be borne in mind that when proceedings are not in contemplation, communications between interviewees and counsel not made in the course of giving instructions to counsel will not attract litigation privilege or legal advice privilege.
 Only communications between counsel and those entrusted by the company to give instructions to counsel will attract legal advice privilege.

-As stated in question 42, in summer 2019, the SFO issued awaited guidance on its requirements for a company to be considered to be adopting a co-operative approach with the SFO, which includes guidance on witness interviews.
-The Law Society’s position is that no client should be put under pressure to waive privilege or conduct their affairs in such a way that properly construed privilege does not apply.
+In summer 2019, the Serious Fraud Office (SFO) issued guidance on its requirements for a company to be considered to be adopting a co-operative approach with the SFO, which includes guidance on witness interviews.
+The Law Society’s position is that no client should be put under pressure to waive privilege or conduct affairs in such a way that properly construed privilege does not apply.

 49 When conducting a witness interview of an employee in your country, what legal or ethical requirements or guidance must be adhered to?
 Are there different requirements when interviewing third parties?